 In the fall of 2000 Southwestern began offering master's level courses online.
-A student may complete up to 66% of most master's degree online.
-The Master of Theological Studies, Master of Divinity, and Master or Arts in Christian Education may be completed 100% online.
+A student may complete up to 66% of most master's degrees online.
+The Master of Theological Studies, Master of Divinity, and Master of Arts in Christian Education may be completed 100% online.

-All of the courses are asynchronous which allows the student to log on to the class at the time of one's choice within a weekly assignment period.
+Most courses are asynchronous, which allows the student to log on to the class at the time of one's choice within a weekly assignment period.
+Some courses are offered in synchronous format, offering live interaction with residential students and faculty.

 Students enrolling in an online course should expect to have a similar workload as an on-campus class.
 There are interactive assignments for each week of the semester, and online students must have a reliable Internet connection to access the course material.
 A student must be accepted to the seminary prior to enrolling in classes.
 There is a different fee structure for online courses.